 Then I acknowledged my sin to you and did not cover up my iniquity.
 I said, “I will confess my transgressions to the Lord.”
 And you forgave the guilt of my sin~ Psalm 32:5

-The other morning I happened upon a Psychology Today article on the topic of guilt.
-Closer analysis revealed pretty quickly that the article wasn’t really about guilt per se.
+Not long ago I happened upon a Psychology Today article on the topic of guilt.
+Closer analysis revealed the article wasn’t really about guilt per se.
 Rather, the article was about how destructive and futile the writer (a psychotherapist with an alphabet soup of degrees behind his name) believes the whole notion of guilt is to the average human.

 The writer went to great lengths to convince the reader (in this case me) that guilt is nothing more than a societal and religious construct (a concept invented by society and religion to motivate people to do what “society” wants them to do).
 In the writer’s estimation, guilt serves no positive or healthy purpose for individuals and tends to keep people stuck in self-defeating patterns of behavior